-A self-evaluation addressing review criteria including:
+- A self-evaluation addressing review criteria including:

-- Teaching
+- A. Teaching

-- Professional Development

-- Service to the University, the Profession and the Community
+- B. Service to the University and the profession

-- Student Interaction including Advising
+- C. Advising and related activities

+- D. Professional development

-- Conduct in Accord with the University-Approved Statement on Professional Ethics
+- E. Conduct in accord with the Statement on Professional Ethics 1.

-A current vita in TCU Format Evidence of teaching accomplishments Other relevant supporting documentation
+- A current vita in TCU Format

+- Evidence of teaching accomplishments

+- Other relevant supporting documentation